gvwilson/fiction/iffy/index.md

 The sergeant took his arm and began to drag him forward.
 "No!"
 Wales shook her off.
-"The failsafe...
-It thinks I'm wounded..."
+"The failsafe… It thinks I'm wounded…"
 To Iffy's horror,
 the purple square on the end of the toolbox had started blinking.